gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Help, of course!" she said, shaking him off.

 "How?"
 Private Thokmay nodded at the log.
-"One wrong move and they'll be lighting candles for all three of us."
+"One wrong move and they'll be lighting candles for you both."

 "We can't just leave him there!"
 Noxy protested.
-"He'll freeze!"
 The Scholar-Candidate was soaked to the skin and shivering, as miserable as he was angry.

 "I know, but—"

 Like an actor who had been waiting for her cue, the log started to slide down the mountain.
 The tralpa shrieked
 as the log jerked to a stop two paces below where it had been.
 "Hurry up!" he yelped in a strangled voice.